Sevgi Uzun

-Sevgi Uzun (born 25 November 1997) is a Turkish professional basketball player who plays as point guard position for Chicago Sky of the WNBA and Fenerbahçe of the Turkish Super League and EuroLeague Women.
+Sevgi Uzun (born 25 November 1997) is a Turkish professional basketball player who plays as point guard position.

+She most recently played for Galatasaray of the Turkish Super League and EuroLeague Women.
 She also plays for the Turkish national team.

 Career

 Sevgi Uzun, who started playing basketball in her primary school years, started playing in the Beşiktaş youth academy in 2013 and stepped into professional basketball, playing in 86 matches in 5 seasons.

 After successful seasons in Beşiktaş and Europe, she was transferred to Çukurova Basketbol team in the 2018-19 season and scored a total of 201 points with an average of 5.29 per game in 38 matches.

 The 1.78 cm tall basketball player played for Fenerbahçe between 2019-2021, and won the 2020-21 undefeated championship of the Turkish Super League, won the 2019 Turkish Presidential Cup and also won the 2019-20 Turkish Cup with Fenerbahçe in her first era with the team.

 She transferred to Ormanspor in the 2021-22 season and then played for Botaş SK in the 2022-23 season.

 On 26 July 2023, she signed two years contract with Fenerbahçe where she became a EuroLeague Women champion in 2024, and also won FIBA Europe SuperCup Women in 2023 and 2024.
 In domestic competition, she won 2023–24 and 2024–25 Turkish Super League, 2024 Turkish Presidential Cup and 2024 Turkish Cup in her second era with Fenerbahçe.